mtdev79/z180emu/README.md

 -CompactFlash, GIDE, ZIDE (other can be ported)
 **DS1202/1302 RTC with NVRAM file storage**
 **Z180 dissasembler and simple yet powerful tracer**
-Serial ports are implemented as **byte-oriented streams over a raw TCP socket** (works with Putty "raw", nc, ckermit etc.)
+Serial ports are implemented as **byte-oriented streams over a raw TCP socket** (works with Putty, nc, ckermit etc.)
 **Modular structure** allowing adding new boards and peripherals with reasonable effort